Oregon State Combat Robotics follows the SPARC guidelines for building and competing with combat robots.

 • 5.1.1.
 Rolling (wheels, tracks or the whole robot)

 • 5.1.2.
-Non-wheeled: non-wheeled robots have no rolling elements in contact with the floor and no continuous rolling or cam operated motion in contact with the floor, either directly or via a linkage.
+Walking: Walking robots have no rolling elements in contact with the floor and no continuous rolling or cam operated motion in contact with the floor, either directly or via a linkage.
 Motion is “continuous” if continuous operation of the drive motor(s) produces continuous motion of the robot.
 Linear-actuated legs and novel non-wheeled drive systems may qualify for this bonus.
 If you are intending to enter a non-wheeled robot in any event contact the event as soon as possible to determine what if any weight bonus you will qualify for.

 • 5.1.3.
 Shuffling (rotational cam operated legs)

-• 5.1.4.
+• 5.1.4.3.
 Ground effect air cushions (hovercrafts)

-• 5.1.5.
+• 5.1.4.4.
 Jumping and hopping may be allowed at some events, contact the event organizer if you’re intending on using this as a method of locomotion.

 • 6.1.
 Tele-operated robots must be radio controlled, or use an approved custom system as described in 6.4.3.
 Radio controlled robots must use approved ground frequencies, typically 27/49/50/53/75/900/2400 for the United States.